 John Fulkerson, MD - President

 Dr. Fulkerson has authored many scientific articles, chapters and books on patellofemoral pain.
 He has served on or is serving on the Board of Directors of Orthopedic Associates of Hartford, PC; the Arthroscopy Association of North America; the Greater Hartford Orthopedic Education and Research Foundation; the Litchfield Land Trust and the journal Arthroscopy.
-He has been team doctor for U.S. Olympic Ice Hockey, the NHL Hartford Whalers, and the AHL Hartford Wolfpack and is Clinical Professor of Orthopedic Surgery at the University of Connecticut School of Medicine.
+He has been team doctor for U.S. Olympic Ice Hockey, the NHL Hartford Whalers, and the AHL Hartford Wolfpack and is Professor of Orthopedic Surgery, Yale University.

 Jason Koh, MD - Vice President and Secretary